-The engine serial number is found stamped into the engine block on the flat surface just outboard of the fuel injection pump.
-An identification plate on the side of the water jacketed exhaust manifold also displays the engine model and serial number.
+The engine's serial number can be found stamped into the engine block just above the injection pump.
+An identification plate on the engine manifold also displays the engine model and serial number.

-The generator serial number is stamped on the left side of the generator housing and on the flat surface above the rotary carrier bearings.
+The generator serial number is stamped on the left side of the generator housing and on the flat surface above the rotary carrier bearings